cocoatoucher/StyledMarkdown/README.md

 iOS 15.0 / macOS 12.0 / tvOS 15.0 / watchOS 8.0
 </p>

 StyledMarkdown is a mini library that lets you define custom styles in code and use them in your localized markdown strings.
-You can create `SwiftUI` `Text` views or just `AttributedString`s with those styled markdown strings.
+Specify fonts and any other attributes for your markdown style.
+You can create `SwiftUI` `Text` views or just `AttributedString`s for `UIKit` with those styled markdown strings.

-You don't have to define custom a `AttributedStringKey` each time you want a custom style in your markdown.
+With StyledMarkdown, you do not have to define a custom `AttributedStringKey` each time you want a custom style in your markdown.

 ## Examples
 <p align="center">